PlotiHub/Plotihub-App/README.md

 ## 🙏 Thanks to all Contributors
-Thanks a lot for spending your time in helping Django Reacall Server grow.
+Thanks a lot for spending your time in helping PlotiHub grow.
 Thanks a lot! ❤️
  <a href="https://github.com/PlotiHub/Plotihub-App/graphs/contributors"> <br />
    <img src="https://contrib.rocks/image?repo=PlotiHub/Plotihub-App" />
  </a>